egzj/nestjs-nextjs-keycloak/keycloak-ec2/README.md

 sudo ./docker-ubuntu.sh
 ```

+# Get Free Domain

+1. In the EC2 instance, `curl http://checkip.amazonaws.com` to get its public ip address
+2. Go to https://freedns.afraid.org/subdomain/ to get a free domain
+3. Point the domain to the ip address

 # Obtain SSL Certificate using Certbot

-Install Certbot and obtain an SSL certificate for your domain.
-Make sure your host is accessible from the Internet
+Install Certbot and obtain an SSL certificate for your domain

 **Install Certbot**